A Many Splendored Thing (Homicide: Life on the Street): Plot summary

 Lewis (Clark Johnson) and Crosetti (Jon Polito) investigate the fatal shooting of a man, who was apparently killed for a $1.49 pen.
 Lewis believes there must be more to the story, refusing to believe a pen is worth killing for.
 When they search suspect Mitchell Forman's (Sal S. Koussa) apartment, they find thousands of pens, many of which line the walls like bizarre decorations.
-Lewis later finds Forman at the police station, where he originally planned to turn himself, but instead went up to the roof to commit suicide.
+Lewis later finds Forman at the police station, where he originally planned to turn himself in, but instead went up to the roof to commit suicide.
 Lewis lures Forman away from the ledge by enticing him with a beautiful golden pen, which belonged to Lewis' deceased grandmother.
 Forman is taken into custody.
 Later, Lewis still cannot believe someone would kill over a pen, but Gee (Yaphet Kotto) suggests it is no worse than killing over a car or woman.
 Lewis, determined not to develop such a strong attachment to a material item, gives his grandmother's pen to Felton (Daniel Baldwin).

-Meanwhile, although Munch (Richard Belzer) is cynical and despairing over his recent break-up with ex-girlfriend Felicia, the normally-grumpy Bolander (Ned Beatty) is unusually cheerful due to his romantic relationship with Linda (Julianne Margulies), a much younger 26-year-old waitress.
-Nervous about his first real date with her, Bolander asks Howard (Melissa Leo) to go on a double-date with him, along with Howard's boyfriend, prosecuting attorney Ed Danvers (Željko Ivanek).
-The double date goes well until a lonely Munch crashes, joins the table and ruins the mood of the evening complaining about his romantic woes.
+Meanwhile, although Munch (Richard Belzer) is cynical and despairing over his recent breakup, the normally-grumpy Bolander (Ned Beatty) is unusually cheerful due to his romantic relationship with Linda (Julianne Margulies), a much younger 26-year-old waitress.
+Nervous about his first real date with her, Bolander asks Howard (Melissa Leo) to go on a double-date with him along with Howard's boyfriend, prosecuting attorney Ed Danvers (Željko Ivanek).
+The double -ate goes well until a lonely Munch crashes, joins the table and ruins the mood by complaining about his romantic woes.
 Bolander, Munch and Linda leave together and walk to Fort McHenry, where Linda offers Munch words of encouragement.
 Impressed with her, Munch leaves Linda and Bolander alone, where they happily watch a fireworks show.